Azure/azure-sdk-for-cpp/README.md

 [![Build Status](https://dev.azure.com/azure-sdk/public/_apis/build/status/cpp/cpp%20-%20client%20-%20ci?branchName=master)](https://dev.azure.com/azure-sdk/public/_build/latest?definitionId=1611&branchName=master)

 This repository is for active development of the Azure SDK for C++.
-For consumers of the SDK we recommend visiting our [public developer docs](https://azure.github.io/azure-sdk-for-cpp).
+For consumers of the SDK we recommend visiting our [developer docs](https://azure.github.io/azure-sdk-for-cpp).

 ## Getting started

-For the best development experience, we recommend that developers use the [CMake projects in Visual Studio](https://docs.microsoft.com/cpp/build/cmake-projects-in-visual-studio?view=vs-2019) to view and build the source code together with its dependencies.
+For the best development experience, we recommend developers use [CMake projects in Visual Studio](https://docs.microsoft.com/cpp/build/cmake-projects-in-visual-studio?view=vs-2019) to view and build the source code together with its dependencies.
 You can also use any other text editor of your choice, such as [VS Code](https://code.visualstudio.com/), along with the command line for building your application with the SDK.

 You can find additional information for specific libraries by navigating to the appropriate folder in the `/sdk` directory.
-See the **README.md** file located in the library's project folder.
-For example, [here is the doc for the storage client library](https://github.com/Azure/azure-sdk-for-cpp/tree/master/sdk/storage#azure-storage-client-library-for-c).
+See the **README.md** file located in the library's project folder, for example, the [Azure Storage client library](https://github.com/Azure/azure-sdk-for-cpp/tree/master/sdk/storage#azure-storage-client-library-for-c).

-For API reference docs, tutorials, samples, quick starts, and other documentation, go to [Azure for C++ Developer Docs](https://azure.github.io/azure-sdk-for-cpp).
+For API reference docs, tutorials, samples, quick starts, and other documentation, go to [Azure SDK for C++ Developer Docs](https://azure.github.io/azure-sdk-for-cpp).

 ### Download & Install the SDK

-The easiest way to get the C++ SDK is to leverage [vcpkg](https://github.com/microsoft/vcpkg).
-You'll need to have [Git](https://git-scm.com/downloads) installed before getting started.
+The easiest way to acquire the C++ SDK is leveraging vcpkg package manager.
+You will need to install [Git](https://git-scm.com/downloads) before getting started.

 First clone and bootstrap vcpkg itself.
 You can install it anywhere on your machine, but **make note** of the directory where you clone the vcpkg repo.